INFO: Flattening Lists on Windows PC

 Certain lists may not be possible to restore exactly after they have been flattened.
 For example, if any of the original parent items have a blank Item column, or if two or more of the original parent items have identical Item columns, the unflattening operation would not necessarily have enough information to restore the list exactly.
 ListPro will always warn you if this is the case before Flattening, however, so you can avoid flattening a list that can’t be unflattened exactly.

-The Flatten Outline window appears when you choosefrom the menu.
+The Flatten Outline window appears when you choose Flatten Outline from the Tools menu.
 Use this window to enter the name of a Parent column to use for flattening the outline.

 When you flatten a list, all indented items are shifted all the way to the left.
 This allows you to sort the indented items independently of their parent items.
 In order to restore the list to its previous state where all items are properly indented under their parent items, ListPro saves the name of the parent items in a new column.

-You can choosefrom the menu to restore the list to its original state.
+You can choose Unflatten Outline from the Tools menu to restore the list to its original state.

-The Unflatten Window appears when you choosefrom the menu.
+The Unflatten Window appears when you choose Unflatten Outline from the Tools menu.
 Use this window to unflatten a list.

 When you unflatten a list that has been previously flattened, the original outline is restored using the Parent Columns.
 Unflattening a list causes each item with a value in the Parent Column to be shifted right one indent level.
 Each indented item is moved after its parent item, which is located by finding the item whose “Item” column matches the Parent Column of the indented item.

 Please note that unflattening the list is done using only the information in the Parent Columns.
 If you have changed the content of the Parent columns in any items or have changed the Item column of any former parent items, the unflattening operation may result in a list that is not exactly the same outline as the original.